Feeding that ensures optimal breeding animals

 |Oat husk meal||0-5||0-5|

-With a high fibre content in the feed mixes, the feed intake is reduced and the time spent eating increased – both factors in controlled daily gain.
+With a high fibre content in the feed mixes, the feed intake is reduced and the time spent eating increases – both factors in controlled daily gain.
 Fibres can ensure a more uniform feed intake in the pens, and ensure uniformity in the animals.

 Grinding of the feed

 Problems with gastric ulcers can appear within just a few days if the grinding of the feed is drastically increased.
 Subsequently scarring will be formed, causing permanent damage to the animals.
 If a breeding animal has suffered from a severe gastric ulcer, scar tissue is formed, causing the oesophagus to be more narrow (scarring at level 9-10, SEGES scale), which has proven to reduce the following feed intake.
-This is why ongoing monitoring of the feeds grinding should be managed, and why the recommended composition of particles should be followed.
+This is why ongoing monitoring of the feed grinding should be managed, and why the recommended composition of particles should be followed.

 |< 1 mm||1-2 mm||2-3 mm|